-We examine the profitability of personalized pricing policies that are derived using different specifications of demand in a typical retail setting with consumer-level panel data.
-We generate pricing policies from a variety of models, including Bayesian hierarchical choice models, regularized regressions, and classification trees using different sets of data inputs.
-To compare pricing policies, we employ an inverse probability weighted estimator of profits that explicitly takes into account non-random price variation and the panel nature of the data.
-We find that the performance of machine learning models is highly varied, ranging from a 21% loss to a 17% gain relative to a blanket couponing strategy, and a standard Bayesian hierarchical logit model achieves a 17.5% gain.
-Across all models purchase histories lead to large improvements in profits, but demographic information only has a small impact.
-We show that out-of-sample hit probabilities, a standard measure of model performance, are uncorrelated with our profit estimator and provide poor guidance towards model selection.
+We study the profitability of personalized pricing policies in a setting with consumer-level panel data.
+To compare pricing policies, we propose an inverse probability weighted estimator of profits, discuss how to handle non-random price variation, and show how to apply it in a typical consumer packaged good market with supermarket scanner data.
+We generate pricing policies from Bayesian hierarchical choice models, regularized regressions, neural networks, and nonparametric classifiers using different sets of data inputs.
+We find that the performance of machine learning methods is highly varied, ranging from a 30.7% loss to a 14.9% gain relative to a blanket couponing strategy, whereas hierarchical models generate profit gains in the range of 13–16.7%.
+Across all models, information on consumers' purchase histories leads to large improvements in profits, while demographic information only has a small impact.
+We find that out-of-sample fit statistics are uncorrelated with profit estimates and provide poor guidance towards model selection.

 Keywords: Targeting, Personalization, Heterogeneity, Choice Models, Machine Learning